-A Mackenzie Investments Registered Education Savings Plan (RESP) is an effective way to save for, and maximize the money available to, children when they enroll in a post-secondary program.
-The government of Canada and certain provinces offer several grants to help investors build their education savings.
-Contributions are not tax-deductible, but money inside the plan and any grant they attract can grow tax-free until it's withdrawn for education purposes.
+A Mackenzie Investments Registered Education Savings Plan (RESP) is an effective way to save for, and maximize, the money available to children when they enroll in a post-secondary program.
+The Government of Canada and certain provinces offer several grants to help investors build their education savings.
+Contributions are not tax-deductible, but money inside the plan and any grant they attract can grow tax-free until it's withdrawn for educational purposes.

 Who should invest in an RESP?

 - Parents who want to prepare for rising education costs and save for their child’s education.